In a perfect world, every piece of content would rank well.

 From a business perspective, growing your organic footprint has a few significant advantages when it comes to how your company performs:

-Speak to specific user groups in detail: Creating organic content allows you to not only target different user types (like people interested in different products or features) but also people at different stages in your sales funnel.
+- Speak to specific user groups in detail: Creating organic content allows you to target not only different user types (like people interested in different products or features) but also people at different stages in your sales funnel.

-Save money overall: Creating content for organic search will almost always require an upfront investment, but unlike ads, this investment is a one time expense that can keep driving traffic for months.
+- Save money overall: Creating content for organic search will almost always require an upfront investment, but unlike ads, this investment is a one-time expense that can keep driving traffic for months.

 Organic search vs. paid search